-In Mathematics, reciprocal means an expression which when multiplied by another expression, gives unity (1) as a result.
-The reciprocal of any quantity is, one divided by that quantity.
+In Mathematics, the reciprocal of any quantity is, one divided by that quantity.
 For any number ‘a’, the reciprocal will be 1/a.
 If the given number is multiplied by its reciprocal, we get the value 1.

 Example: Reciprocal of a number 7 is 1/7.